UBC-MDS/Group10-WorldCovid-DashPython/README.md

 We are group 10 from DSCI 532.
 Please read the contributors section for more information on our team.

 ## The App and Design
+For a full story on our app and design, please read our [proposal document]:books:(https://github.com/UBC-MDS/group10-worldcovid-dashpython/blob/main/docs/proposal.md)

 Our app consists of three main tabs: Global COVID-19 Map, Global COVID-19 Plot, and Vaccination and Hospitalization Indicators.

 **Global COVID-19 Map**: